Many smokers are (perhaps not very successfully) holding their breath to see exactly how the new smoking ban will pan out.

 Another problem, counter-intuitively, is one of public health.
 If locals start to be fined when they’re out and about in their barangays or sitting on their front steps, they will smoke more inside their own homes.

-The health effect of two parents, several uncles, grandparents. visitors all chuffing away in a tiny house full of kids could be catastrophic.
-It remains to be seen if, say, five years down the line there’s a spike in teenage cancer rates.
+The health effect of two parents, several uncles, grandparents and visitors all chuffing away in a tiny house full of kids could be catastrophic.

 Now, to be clear — I absolutely agree with sensible restrictions on smoking and I always try to be considerate to others when lighting up.